 Can someone else have the same brand design registered that I do?

 - Yes, in other counties.
-Your brand registration is good only in the county or counties where you
+Your brand registration is good only in the county or counties where you register it.

 Do I need to register earmarks, electronic devices or tattoos?